theseoteamorg-source/techmall/blueprint.md

 *   **Dynamic Fields:** The site name, introduction, address, phone number, and social media links are all retrieved from the application\'s configuration.
 *   **Theming:** The footer was originally styled with a dark, futuristic theme.
 It has since been updated to a light theme for better readability and a cleaner look.
 *   **Newsletter Removal:** The newsletter subscription form has been removed from the footer to simplify the design and improve user experience.
+*   **Copyright Section:** The copyright section of the footer has been made more compact by reducing its vertical padding.

 ### 2.7.
 Category Page Improvements